-A recent Bankrate survey showed that more than half of Americans feel they just aren’t saving enough for retirement.
-But for those who have fallen behind, the new year makes for a great time to take stock of your 401(k) plan and get moving on ways to set you up for greater wealth and financial security in your golden years.
+More than half of Americans feel they just aren’t saving enough for retirement, according to a 2021 Bankrate survey.
+But for those who have fallen behind, it’s always a great time to examine your 401(k) plan and get moving on ways to set you up for greater wealth and financial security in your golden years.

 A 401(k) is an employer-sponsored account that allows you to defer the taxes on your investments until retirement, meaning you can roll up more money faster.
 As a bonus, many employers contribute matching funds to encourage you to save, offering you free money for something that is already good to do.
 (Here’s Bankrate’s complete guide to 401(k) plans.)